Hertz Graduate Fellowship

 The Hertz Foundation Graduate Fellowship was designed to foster the graduate study for students likely to become leaders in scientific and technological advances, exemplary teachers in the applied physical sciences, and key contributors to the technological capability on which the well-being of the United States depends.
 Successful candidates have the choice of two award options, both of which include a $5,000 annual supplement for Fellows with dependent children:

-- Five-Year Coordinated: a two-year $38,000 nine-month stipend, and cost of education allowance in lieu of tuition and fees from Hertz, coordinated with a three-year fellowship from another source (e.g. NSF).
+- Five-Year Coordinated: a $40,000 nine-month stipend during Hertz-funded years, and cost of education allowance in lieu of tuition and fees from Hertz, coordinated with fellowship from another source (e.g. NSF); supplemental funding will be provided during non-Hertz-funded years.

 What are the key dates?